nethminibotcalm/toy-blockchain/REPORT.md

 The project uses the SHA-256 cryptographic hash function to generate a unique identifier for each block.

-The hash is calculated using:
+The hash is calculated from a labeled string that includes:

 * Block Index
 * Timestamp